chainwayxyz/citrea-docs/developer-documentation/run-a-node/bitcoin-testnet4/testnet4-docker.md

   -txindex=1
 ```

 Bitcoin Testnet4 node should be running in your system.
-You can check it with the following commmand:
+You can check it with the following command:

 ```sh
 curl --user citrea --data-binary '{"jsonrpc": "1.0", "id": "curltest", "method": "getblockcount", "params": []}' -H 'content-type: text/plain;' http://0.0.0.0:18443
 ```

-`--user` & password asked are the `rpcuser` and `rpcpassword` fields that you used to run the docker command above.
+The `--user` flag and the password are the `rpcuser` and `rpcpassword` values that you used to run the Docker command above.

 Now you can proceed to run the Citrea client from [here](https://docs.citrea.xyz/developer-documentation/run-a-node/citrea-testnet/citrea-testnet-executable).

 ***

-If you do not want to use Docker to setup Bitcoin node, you can build it from the source code [here](https://docs.citrea.xyz/developer-documentation/run-a-node/bitcoin-testnet4/testnet4-source).
+If you do not want to use Docker to setup a Bitcoin node, you can build it from the source code [here](https://docs.citrea.xyz/developer-documentation/run-a-node/bitcoin-testnet4/testnet4-source).